 - Again, Evernote may not fulfill all your requirements.

-In July this year, Evernote declare that it’ll imply subscription fees for the paid plan of its note-taking app with keeping its free users to limit syncing only 2 devices.
+In July this year, Evernote declares that it’ll imply subscription fees for the paid plan of its note-taking app with keeping its free users to limit syncing only 2 devices.

 Best Evernote Alternatives You can Use